JSpeedie/G2ME-legacy/README.md

 Takes no arguments.
 Players no longer have their RD adjusted for missing an event.
-Default behaviour is to apply Step 6 of the Glicko2 Formula to each player that misses an event.
+Default behaviour is to apply Step 6 of the Glicko2 Formula to each player that misses an event, increasing their RD, altering future Glicko2 calculations.

 ### The 'A' flag